iLib-js/message-accumulator/README.md

 In den <c1>Simple Markdown</c1> System, gibt es <c0>50 Dateien</c1>.
 ```

-Note that the order of the components is indeed reversed from English.
+Note that the order of the components is indeed reversed from English -- c1
+comes before c0.
 Ideally, we would like to decompose this into this tree:

 ```
 root